wwarthen/CPU280/Floppy/ZPM3-Files/u0/readme.txt

   in the CPU280 ROM setup will be used to load ZPM/ZCCP, but they will fail to load properly if they are not loaded from drive A.
-  It is possible to work around this, but it takes explicit hand tuning of your system that is beyond the scope of this document.
+  It is possible to work around this, but it takes explicit hand tuning of ZPM that is beyond the scope of this document.

 - Unlike CP/M, it is conventional with ZCCP to place files into distinct user areas based on their function.
 Executable programs